kouts/vue-path-store/docs/index.md

 import Vue from 'vue
 import { createPathStore } from 'vue-path-store'

-// Initialize vue-path-store and provide it to all components Vue.prototype.$s = createPathStore({
+// Initialize the store and provide it to all components Vue.prototype.$s = createPathStore({
   state: {}
 })